 18 Bull Plain, Hertford, Hertfordshire SG14 1DT

 Hertford Museum houses over of 80,000 objects representing the history of Hertford and the surrounding area.
 The collections range from archaeology and natural history, to childhood toys and the largest collection of toothbrushes in the UK!
-On the first Saturday of each month the museum holds free play sessions for families to enjoy.
-On sunnier days, you might also enjoy the Jacobean style Knot Garden at the rear of the museum.
+On the first Saturday of each month the museum holds free stay and play sessions for families to enjoy.
+On sunnier days, you might enjoy the Jacobean style Knot Garden at the rear of the museum.
+They also have a play shop, gallery discovery toys, family toilet, baby changing, fully buggy accessible.

 Opening times: Tuesday – Saturday 10.00am – 5.00pm